 Good retention begins with good recruitment, but it extends well beyond that.

 The physician relationship should not end when the doctor signs the contract or begins their first day on the job.
 It must be an ongoing process of continuous relationship building activities that will help the physician and the family adjust, develop their practice and establish personal connections.
-Constant turnover is both costly and has a significant impact on a practice, a community and a RHA.
+Constant turnover is both costly and has a significant impact on a practice, a community and region.

 A well planned strategy that integrates factors such as appreciation, connection and active support can go a long way.